pottenwaelter/Pong-C-SFML/README.md

 # Pong-Cpp-SFML

-Just a simple Pong game to get used to the C++ SFML library
+A simple Pong made with the C++ SFML library